ministryofjustice/analytics-platform-control-panel/doc/running.md

 To interact with AWS, you should also set up the [`aws` command line interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-In order to use `direnv` for managing your environment variables, you should make sure it is [configured for your shell](https://direnv.net/docs/hook.html).
+If you choose to use `direnv`, in order to use it for managing your environment variables, you should make sure it is [configured for your shell](https://direnv.net/docs/hook.html).